wqking/metapp/doc/metaclass.md

 ```
 Register a method (member or static member method).
 The parameter `name` is the method name. metapp allows multiple methods be registered under the same name,, they are treated as overloaded methods.
 The parameter `callable` is a Variant of MetaType that implements meta interface `MetaCallable`.
-It can be a pointer to member method, a pointer to global free method to simulate static member, or even `std::function`.
+It can be a pointer to member method, a pointer to non-member free method to simulate static member, or even `std::function`.
 The returned `RegisteredCallable` can be used to add annotations to the meta data.

 #### registerType